enthought/pywin32-ctypes/README.rst

    Currently pywin32ctypes implements only a very small subset of pywin32, for internal needs at Enthought.
-We do welcome additional features and prs, though.
+We do welcome additional features and PRs, though.

 Development setup
 =================